EPR (nuclear reactor): France

+In June 2023, EDF announced it was starting the authorisation process to build two EPR2 reactors at Penly Nuclear Power Plant, anticipating that site preparatory work would begin in summer 2024 and construction would start about 2027.
+In 2024, the French government was considering providing EDF with interest-free reactor development loans and a long-term electricity price guarantee to support EPR2 builds.
+Three dual reactor plants were estimated to cost €51.7 billion.

+In March 2024, media reported that expected costs for the six reactors had increased to €67.4 billion, equivalent to €6800 per kW net electric capacity.
+In January 2025, the Court of Auditors reported that France was "far from ready" to start building EPR2 reactors due to financing uncertainties and the unpreparedness of the construction supply chain.

+In March 2025, the Nuclear Policy Council agreed that a subsidised government loan should be made available to cover at least half the build cost of six EPR2 reactors, though this will need European Union state-subsidy approval.
+A Contract for Difference at no more than €100 per MWh would cover the remaining costs.
+However it delayed the planned commissioning of EPR2 reactors by three years to 2038, though the construction start target remained at 2027.
+The first three pairs of EPR2 reactors are proposed for the Penly, Gravelines and Bugey sites.
+EDF is expected to make a final investment decision in 2026.

 India

 In February 2009, the Nuclear Power Corporation of India (NPCIL) signed a memorandum of understanding with Areva to set up two EPR reactors at Jaitapur in Maharashtra.
 This was followed by a framework agreement in December 2010.

 In January 2016, during French president François Hollande's state visit to India a joint statement with Indian Prime Minister Narendra Modi was issued.
 According to the statement the two leaders "have agreed on a roadmap of cooperation to speed up discussions on the Jaitapur project".

 In March 2018, an Industrial Way Forward Agreement between EDF and NPCIL was signed, with an objective of producing a tender for six reactors.